-Updated 26 October 2020.
-This page has been updated to reflect changes in our processes in response to Covid-19.
+Updated 4 January 2022.
+This page has been updated to reflect changes in our processes in response to COVID-19.

 Please take note of any changes to circumstances such as deliveries, invoicing and queries.
 The information is being updated as the situation changes.
 The standard 'General information for suppliers' can be found further down the page.